ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab08.md

 You may use the following webpage to identify the mentors should you need it to answer the final question on the survey:
 [https://ucsb-cs16-w18.github.io/info/staff/](https://ucsb-cs16-w18.github.io/info/staff/)

+To get credit show the final screen of the completed survey to your mentor.

 # Step 1: Getting Started